Petrovaradin: History

 Human settlement in the territory of present-day Petrovaradin has been traced as far back as the Stone Age (about 4500 BC).
 This region was conquered by Celts (in the 4th century BC) and Romans (in the 1st century BC).

 The Celts founded the first fortress at this location.
 It was part of the tribal state of the Scordisci, which had its capital in Singidunum (present-day Belgrade).
 During the Roman administration, a larger fortress was built (in the 1st century) with the name Cusum and was included into Roman Pannonia.
 Subsequently, the fortress was included into the Pannonia Inferior and the Pannonia Secunda.
 In the 5th century, Cusum was devastated by the invasion of the Huns.

 The town was then conquered by Ostrogoths, Gepids, and Lombards.
 By the end of the 5th century, Byzantines had reconstructed the town and called it by the names Cusum and Petrikon or Petrikov.
 It was part of the Byzantine province of Pannonia.
 Subsequently, it passed into the hands of Avars, Franks, Bulgarians and Byzantines again.
 During Bulgarian administration, the town was known as Petrik and was part of the domain of duke Sermon, while during subsequent Byzantine administration, it was part of the Theme of Sirmium.

 Later, the town became part of the Kingdom of Hungary.

-Between 1522 and 1526, Petrovaradin was a base for the early Ŝajkaš regiments, but in 1526, the Ottoman Empire took Petrovaradin after a two-week battle waged against combined forces of Croats, Serbs and Hungarians.
+Between 1522 and 1526, Petrovaradin was a base for the early Ŝajkaš regiments, but in 1526, the Ottoman Empire took Petrovaradin after a two-week battle waged against the combined forces of Croats, Serbs and Hungarians.

-In the war of 1683-1699 with the Habsburg monarchy, the Ottomans abandoned Petrovaradin.
+In the war of 1683–1699 with the Habsburg monarchy, the Ottomans abandoned Petrovaradin.
 In 1690, they returned for just two years.
 After that, Petrovaradin remained under Habsburg control as a part of the Slavonian Military Frontier.

 In 1695, a military force of Serbs—600 infantry and 200 cavalry—under Captain Pane Božić were brought to Petrovaradin to serve.
 One thousand Serbs worked on the construction of the Citadel and fortifications under the guidance of military engineer Sébastien Le Prestre de Vauban.